SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 when the type of the *constant name* may be inferred, as described in :ref:`Types_TypeInference`.

-For more information about constant declarations and for guidance about when to use them, see :ref:`BasicTypes_NamedValues`.
+For more information about constants and for guidance about when to use them, see :ref:`BasicTypes_NamedValues` and :ref:`ClassesAndStructures_StoredProperties`.

 .. langref-grammar